 - Carefully studied comprehensiveness would be important for the promotion of public health.

 - The system should be modern and updated to keep up with pharmaceutical developments.
-The system was very good when it was created but it has been difficult for the current system to integrate and assimilate the development and changes of pharmacotherapies.
+The system was very good when it was created but it has been difficult for the current system to adapt to the development and changes of pharmacotherapies.

-- Simplicity, equality and fairness would enhance the citizens’ legal protection, thereby diminishing the workload at Kela.
-A multilayered patchwork system created over different eras is too hard to manage.
-The classification of diseases and patients into different categories makes the whole system seem unfair and arbitrary.
+- Simplicity, equality and fairness would enhance the citizens’ legal protection, thereby also decreasing Kela's work load.
+A multi-tier system built up over different eras is too hard to manage.
+Classifying diseases and people within the system evokes a feeling of unfairness and arbitrariness.
 The chronically ill should not be punished for their diseases.
 The new system should promote equality, treating all diseases and people with the same standards.

 - Moderate cost of the system use could be attained by making the system practices less complicated, cutting the red tape and unnecessary costs.
 The reformed reimbursements system must also meet savings objectives.

 - Predictability is equally important to the recipients of reimbursements and to those who pay for the system.
-It should not be possible to be suddenly excluded from the reimbursements, just because the State does not have the money or because you fall into a black hole in the system itself.
+It should not be possible for anyone to be suddenly left without reimbursements for reasons such as the State being short of money.

 - Regulating without interfering with the whole system would be important from the government point of view.
 It should be possible to adjust to the fluctuations in the public economy without any legislative amendments.